Uber eyes aggressive expansion in Germany despite bans

 Uber has faced regulatory obstacles in a number of European cities as well as legal challenges from taxi companies hoping to keep new competition out.
 Taxi drivers across Europe caused chaos in June by protesting against the service.

-Earlier this month, a Paris court demanded that Uber change its invoicing system.
+Uber was banned by a Paris court earlier this month and told to change its invoicing system.